• Skip to primary navigation

 The residents of Villa Altabe took swift action, filing an appeal in April 2019 to protect the river bank in Civil and Commercial Court No. 21 of Resistencia, which paused the work until a resolution could be reached.

-In February 2024, Judge Julián Flores held a hearing to gauge the feasibility of work to be completed on the riverbank.
+In February 2024, Judge Julián Flores of the Municipal Court of Resistencia in Chaco Province held a hearing to gauge the feasibility of work to be completed on the riverbank.
 Patagonia SRL had modified its plans, proposing to build offices rather than homes and a private greenspace.
 The hearing took place on the lagoon, and the company expressed intent to move forward with the project.
 Rather than granting the license, Judge Flores decided that the project should be submitted to a vote.
-The residence of Resistencia mobilized and quickly expressed their disapproval, leading Patagonia SRL to withdraw their proposal in that same month.
+The residents of Resistencia mobilized and quickly expressed their disapproval, leading Patagonia SRL to withdraw their proposal in that same month.

-The public exposure of the conflict helped the residents gain support, and on November 29th, 2024, Judge Flores recognized Laguna Francia as a subject of rights, defining it as an area of high ecological sensitivity affected by human activities, which compromise its capacity for water self-regulation and biological diversity.
+The public exposure of the conflict helped the residents gain support.
+On November 29th, 2024, Judge Flores recognized Laguna Francia as a subject of rights, defining it as an area of high ecological sensitivity affected by human activities, which compromise its capacity for water self-regulation and biological diversity.
 This decision not only allows for its protection from real estate, but also requires measures to reverse the damage caused.
-It also promotes the creation of an Integrated Management Authority for Urban Lagoons in Resistencia, comprised of residents, environmental groups, and academics working to manage and preserve these water reservoirs.
+The court’s decision also mandated the creation of an Integrated Management Authority for Urban Lagoons in Resistencia (ARGILUR) comprised of residents, environmental groups, and academics working to manage and preserve these water reservoirs.

 When using our data, please follow the FAIR and CARE Principles for data governance outlined in our Ethics Statement.
 We are doing our best to be correct in the information we provide, but if you notice any omission or inaccuracy, please report this to us immediately at info@ecojurisprudence.org so we can correct it.